OpenBB-finance/OpenBB/CONTRIBUTING.md

 For a 1h coding session where the (old) architecture of the repo is explained while a new feature is added, check https://www.youtube.com/watch?v=9BMI9cleTTg.

+Steps to contribute:
-Fork the Project
+1. Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Install the pre-commit hooks by running: pre-commit install.
+2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+4. Install the pre-commit hooks by running: pre-commit install.
 Any time you commit a change, linters will be run automatically.
 On changes, you will have to re-commit.
-Push to your Branch (git push origin feature/AmazingFeature) Open a Pull Request
+5. Push to your Branch (git push origin feature/AmazingFeature)
-Become a Karen 🤷
+6. Open a Pull Request